 Layout of the building jig was simple.
-We used some spare scraps to build a long flat backbone/table and then spaced the molds properly and kept them parallel and vertical with a temporary stinger down the bottom.
+We used some spare scraps to build a long flat backbone/table and then spaced the molds properly and kept them parallel and vertical with a temporary stringer down the bottom.

 Dad selected some good Western Red Cedar and Top grade Radiata Pine 1x6 boards, and I spent a few hours machining the strips.
 The boards were all relatively short, I think 8 feet.
 We had decided that since every strip would be sandwiched, butt joints should be easy and hardly affect final strength if they were all spaced out.
 That made finding quality wood a lot easier since it doesn't have to be the full length of the boat, but it does mean machining even more strips.